 Trusted Legal Counsel at De Castroverde Law Group

 For more than a decade, the lawyers at De Castroverde Law Group have been helping protect residents’ rights in and out of court.
-Our criminal law team includes several former state and federal prosecutors who understand how the government develops cases and the best way to build an effective defense.
+Our criminal law team includes several former state and federal prosecutors who understand how the government develops cases and how to build an effective defense.
 We have experience with various criminal offenses, including those originating in casinos, such as casino marker cases.
 For immigration cases, our bilingual team is ready to stand at your side throughout proceedings that range from deportation to adjustment of status.
 Call us or contact us online for a free, no-obligation consultation.